Patrick Carlopoli and Tammy Modlin: Early lives

 Carlopoli was from Las Vegas while Tammy, who was born Tammy Jo Lewis, was from Indianapolis.
 Tammy married a man named Mark Modlin, and they had a daughter together in 1999, who they named Montana.
 The two got divorced in the early 2000s.

 Tammy graduated from Castle High School in 1990, and the University of Southern Indiana in 1996, with a degree in political science.

 Carlopoli moved to Florida after having a falling-out with his family.
 He met Tammy, who was on disability checks while staying in a hotel at Orlando in 2010, and the two started dating.
 Carlopoli, who was attending college, started personally tutoring Montana Modlin in math.
 The couple moved to Fort Myers after Carlopoli got a school transfer.
 Carlopoli got a job as a waiter at an Outback Steakhouse restaurant to help pay for tuition.
 He had hoped to become a mechanical engineer.

 Neither Carlopoli nor Tammy had histories of violence.
 Carlopoli had no criminal record and Tammy only had a 2015 citation for failing to pay a toll.

 In 2012, Carlopoli and Tammy had a daughter together, who they named Jeanne Carlopoli.
 The couple could sometimes be heard fighting, occasionally loudly and viciously.
-Two neighbors said they heard the Carlopoli and Modlin yelling at cursing at each other regularly.
+Two neighbors said they heard the Carlopoli and Modlin family yelling and cursing at each other regularly.
 Although they sometimes saw the family on several occasions, including once at a cookout, they noted that even then, they didn't seem happy.
 The family had also lived in relative isolation.

 One neighbor told reporters that they regretted not saying anything sooner.
 They said they often saw Jeanne staring out the window.
 "She looked like there was something wrong," she said.
 "She was always in the same pajamas, her hair was never combed.
 Looked dirty."
 She went on to say that she and other neighbors talked about calling someone to check on the family, but never did.
-Maybe if we had, she would still be alive," said the neighbor.
+"Maybe if we had, she would still be alive," said the neighbor.